-Ken Davies, the MIT Retirement Programs Manager, manages MIT’s retirement plans and the team that delivers retirement services to members of the MIT community.
+Ken Davies, the MIT Retirement Program Manager, manages MIT’s retirement plans and the team that delivers retirement services to members of the MIT community.
 Prior to joining MIT, Ken was a pension consultant and actuary providing advice about the design, administration, and funding of large corporate pension plans.
-Ken holds a B.S. in Finance from Babson College, and is an Enrolled Actuary and a Certified Employee Benefits Specialist.
+Ken holds a B.S. in Finance from Babson College, and is an Enrolled Actuary and a Certified Employee Benefit Specialist.

 Steven Dimitriou is a Co-Founder and Managing Partner at Mayflower Advisors, with more than 23 years of experience in the retirement plan industry.
 Prior to forming Mayflower Advisors, he was a Managing Director at H.C.
 Wainwright & Co., Inc., responsible for the Retail Products division, which included the Retirement Plan Services and Mutual Fund Research departments.
-He is currently the President of the National Association of Plan Advisers (NAPA), the largest retirement plan advocacy group in the nation.
+He is currently the President of the National Association of Plan Advisors (NAPA), the largest retirement plan advocacy group in the nation.
 Steve has earned the Accredited Investment Fiduciary (AIF) designation and the Plan Sponsor Retirement Professional (PRP) designation.
-He is a graduate of Colby College, where he earned a B.A. in both Honors Physics and Economics.
+He is a graduate of Colby College, where he earned a B.A. in both Physics and Economics.

 Richard Dufresne has provided customized training and consulting services to clients in a variety of business sectors since 1992.
 These include healthcare, higher education, early childhood development, nonprofits, the financial sector, retail, and industry.
 He has presented on the national level and has given presentations and keynotes to groups from 10 to as many as 1,500 people.
 His presentations have been described as “upbeat, interactive with the focus on learning, and providing tools and skills for immediate use and application.”
 Richard holds an M.S.W. from Boston University School of Social Work.
 He lives in New Hampshire and is somewhat retired.

 Dr. Tamar Gordon is a licensed clinical psychologist with extensive training and experience in using Cognitive Behavioral Therapies.
 Through her private practice, she treats individuals with a full range of mental health challenges.
-She is also an adjunct faculty member at both Ferkauf Graduate School of Psychology and the Teachers College, Columbia University.
+She is also an adjunct faculty member at both Ferkauf Graduate School of Psychology and the Teachers College, Columbia University College.
 Tamar holds a Ph.D. and an M.A. in Clinical Psychology from St. John’s University.

-Elizabeth Guttenberg is a Senior Care Advisor with Care.com’s Senior Care Planning team.
+Elizabeth Guttenberg, LMSW, is a Senior Care Advisor with Care.com’s Senior Care Planning team.
 Her desire to guide and support families and caregivers as they work through complicated issues was the driving force behind her decision to pursue a career in social work.
 Elizabeth’s experience includes facilitating groups as well as working with individuals and families in a variety of psychiatric and medical settings—such as a private behavioral health hospital and the Emory University Hospital and ALS Clinic.
 She holds an M.S.W. from the University of Georgia.